GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 ## Support for private and password-protected endpoints

 Both Custom Endpoints and Persisted Queries have been implemented as Custom Post Types.
-So far, Gato GraphQL has reacted to the "status" property of these CPTs as being either `publish` (in which case it is available online), or `draft` or `pending` (in which case it was not published yet, but available for modification in the wp-admin).
+Gato GraphQL has taken advantage of the "status" property of these CPTs, but only for values `publish` (in which case the endpoint is available online), and `draft` or `pending` (in which case it was not published yet, but available for modification in the wp-admin).

 Now, status value `private` is also supported and, if the `post_password` property is provided, then the endpoint is also made password-protected.